ankush2992/exp-date-recognition/README.md

 ## Project Structure

 exp-date-recognition/

 ├── checkpoints/              # Downloaded model files

-├──images for testing # some sample images - copy them in test_image folder and rename it to test_image.jpg   👈👈👈 ├── test_images/ # Your test images go here
+├── images for testing/       # some sample images inside - copy them in test_image folder and rename it to test_image.jpg   👈👈👈

+├── test_images/             # Your test images go here

 ├── src/

 ├── requirements.txt

 ├── download_checkpoints.py

 └── test_model.py

 ## Additional Notes

+- Pick any images and rename it to test_image.jpd and copy that image inside test_images [Folder]  , and run the code .

 - The model checkpoint is ~300MB and will be downloaded during setup
 - First-time run might be slower due to CUDA initialization